boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - We are using Go so we have to think about the impact of GC
  - We only index terms longer than 3 characters, and trim long ones down to 20 characters

 Why using Go I hear you ask?
 Well I know 3 languages reasonably well those being Java, C# and Go.
-The current version of searchcode.com is written in Go.
-Hence using Go.
+The current version of searchcode.com is written in Go which is the main reason for using it.
+I don't know of anyone else using it but blekko back in the day was supposedly using Perl.
 Plus I would really like to get this embedded into the application itself to avoid those pesky expensive slow network calls.

-So there are a few talked about ways to build an index (that I could find).
+So there are a few talked about ways to build an index that I am aware of or could easily find and document.

 Brute Force, not this isn't an index strategy but worth discussing.
 Assuming you can get the entire corpus you are search into RAM it is possible to brute force search.
 Im including it here so I have the advantages and disadvantages, but suffice to say I have about 30 GB of RAM I can use to hold the index, which is nowhere near enough to hold the searchcode corpus.
 That said the problem is pretty brute forcible given enough CPU and RAM.

 Advantages
  - 100% space efficient (for the index anyway) since there isn't one
  - Easy to query/write
- - Can determine TF easily
+ - Can determine TF easily as its a positional "index"
  - Scales (assuming you are prepared to pay)

 Disadvantages